 Here are a few simple steps you can take to protect yourself:

-- Avoid suspicious phishing emails that appear to be from the IRS or other companies; do not click on the links—go directly to their web sites instead.
+- Avoid suspicious phishing emails that appear to be from the IRS or other companies; do not click on the links.

 - Beware of phishing scams asking you to update or verify your accounts.

-- “Strange” emails.
-Sometimes you will receive an email with an attachment from someone you know and it may sound “strange,” like something they wouldn’t send.
+- Beware of emails with an attachment from someone you know that sounds “strange,” like something they wouldn’t send.
 The email address attached to the email may be their actual email address but if you are not 100% sure the sender would send such an email, call the person to be sure they sent you the email.
 If they tell you they haven’t sent you an email, delete the email; it is most likely malware and could infect your computer.

 - Download and install software only from web sites you know and trust.